 Toss the sliced potatoes in some olive oil and seasoning, spread them out in a single layer on sheet pans (I line mine with parchment paper).
 I used 2 standard sized cookie sheets so that the potatoes can lay in a single layer.
 I prefer baking sheets with their low sides over a roasting pan with higher sides.
 The low sides allows the steam to escape easily so that the potatoes can get brown and a little crispy.

-These herb roasted potatoes cook on high heat at 350ºF .
-Then crank up the broiler for the last 3 or 4 minutes to make sure that both sides get some gorgeous color.
+These herb roasted potatoes go in the oven at 400ºF .
+Then crank up the broiler for the last 3 or 4 minutes to make sure that they get some gorgeous color.